Hyundai IONIQ 5 Review

 • Lightning

-It barely seems believable that the Hyundai Ioniq 5 arrived on the scene two years ago.
+It barely seems believable that the Hyundai IONIQ 5 arrived on the scene as long ago as 2021.
 In that time, the Korean five-seater has established itself as one of the best all-round long-range electric cars in the business.
-And now for 2023, Hyundai has introduced a new, improved version that features a number of small but significant updates.
 Is it still a great option for drivers looking to make the switch to electric?

 Play